 Haiku Salut are currently on tour, and can be seen on March 23 in Leicester at The Firebug, at the Buffaolo Bar in London on the 28 March and in Derby at the Deda on 13 April.

-First video: Laura J Martin performing the track ‘Fire Horse’ live at the Union Chapel in London earlier this year.
+Video commentary: Laura J Martin performing the track ‘Fire Horse’ live at the Union Chapel in London earlier this year.
 Laura is playing flute as well as singing.